top of page

 We conducted over 300 surveys from 2017 to 2020 via FREE monthly soundwalks.

-These events have an overarching aim to begin to engage in conversations with partners and the public about noise pollution (quiet, ambient, loud, damaging, and persistent) in the City of Bristol whilst contributing to the open data academic research Hush City led by Antonella Radicchi at Berlin TU.
+These events aim to begin conversations with partners and the public about noise pollution (quiet, ambient, loud, damaging, and persistent) in the City of Bristol while contributing to the open-data academic research Hush City led by Antonella Radicchi at Berlin TU.

-We want to create a quiet map of Bristol linking with Bristol's Legible City project, with the potential to guide future use, development, and regeneration to positively impact the city's future health, people, and nature
+We want to create a quiet map of Bristol linked with Bristol's Legible City project.
+This map could potentially guide future use, development, and regeneration and positively impact the city's future health, people, and nature.

 Bristol Sounds.png